neoneye/simon-arc-env/documents/image_compare.md

 | top right - bottom left | How much does the pixels change along `Diagonal B`. |

 Example: Horizontal stripes. has `left - right` variance: average is 3 and sigma is 0.
-When considering 3 adjacent pixels the highest nubmer of same colored pixels is 3.
+When considering 3 adjacent pixels the highest number of same colored pixels is 3.

 ```
 horizontal stripes